davepacheco/jsproplist/README.md

 which can be used to make sure field names are spelled consistently, initialized correctly in the constructor, and so on.

+This tool makes a best effort, which works reasonably well for certain (C-like) coding styles.
+It does NOT catch all uses of all property names, particularly those accessed with brackets (as in "this\['foo'\]").